mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-This practical example showcases the customization approach.
-For keywords tied to active powers, the unit is set as megawatts (MW), while reactive powers employ megavolt-amperes reactive (MVAr).
-Apparent power, on the other hand, employs per-units (pu).
-As for keywords concerning voltage magnitude, per-units (pu) remain the choice, but voltage angle mandates degrees (deg).
-Lastly, the input unit for base voltage is elected to be kilovolts (kV).
+This example shows how the input units are customized.
+For keywords related to active powers, the unit is set as megawatts (MW), while reactive powers use megavolt-amperes reactive (MVAr).
+Apparent power, on the other hand, uses per-units (pu).
+For keywords concerning voltage magnitude, per-units (pu) are used, but voltage angle uses degrees (deg).
+Lastly, the input unit for base voltage is set to kilovolts (kV).

-Now we can create identical two buses as before using new system of units as follows:
+Now we can create the same two buses as before using the new unit system:
 ```@example addBusUnit
 system = powerSystem()